Rocky: The Ultimate Film Franchise!

 It is a 2023 American sports drama film starring and directed by Michael B. Jordan in his directorial debut.

-It is the sequel to Creed II (2018), the third installment in the Creed film series and the ninth overall in the Rocky franchise.
+It is the sequel to Creed II (2018), the third installment in the Creed film series and the ninth overall film in the Rocky franchise.

 The film received positive reviews from critics for Jordan's direction, the story, performances and fighting sequences.